-DCAF leads the Learning Lab’s research on the incorporation of human rights considerations into government procurement of private security services.
-Nelleke van Amstel leads DCAF’s work on this topic.
-Her biography, as well as reports and resources related to government procurement of private security, can be found below.
+DCAF – Geneva Centre for Security Sector Governance leads the Learning Lab’s research on the incorporation of human rights considerations into government procurement of private security services.
+More specifically, this work is carried out by DCAF’s Business and Security Division.

 Reports and Resources